quicwg/base-drafts/draft-ietf-quic-transport.md

 SHOULD use the quoted packet supplied in the payload of an ICMP message to associate the message with a corresponding transport connection {{!DPLPMTUD}}.

-ICMP message validation SHOULD include matching IP addresses and UDP ports
+ICMP message validation MUST include matching IP addresses and UDP ports
 {{!RFC8085}} and, when possible, connection IDs to an active QUIC session.

 Further validation can also be provided: